 If the Council planner requires further information about the planning permit application, they will prepare a written response to the applicant requesting for the further information.
 Enlisting a town planning consultant to run the application via the Council process is beneficial as they can review the items requested by Council and their preliminary concerns and translate them into a language that you the client, the architect and sub-consultants will understand.
 The planning consultant will then collate all the required information into one document and prepare a response to the Council planner regarding the further information that they requested.

 During this stage, the planning consultant will also be able to assist you throughout the public notice stage and review and respond to any objections or address any other concerns from the Council planner.

 The goal of the town planning consultant is to ensure that you receive the best result on your planning application.

 Due to certain circumstances such as a planning permit refusal, amendments to planning permit conditions or objections lodged to review your planning permit decision, you may be required to attend the Victorian Civil Administrative Tribunal to review your application by a third party.
 At this stage, it is important to engage a town planning consultant early on to assist you with the process of appealing to the Tribunal.
 A town planning consultant will be able to assist to you from the start by reviewing your application and providing feedback of potential issues or concerns that may be raised at the Tribunal.
 They will also be able to collect all documents for lodgement and continue liasing between yourself, the designer and Council to serve and distribute certain documents under VCAT orders.
 Furthermore, they can prepare a submission on your behalf and represent your case to the Tribunal.

 How Terrain Consulting Group can help you with your application?

-Before getting started on a town planning project in Victoria, ensure that you contact the experts at Terrain Consulting Group.
+Before getting started on a town planning in Victoria, ensure that you contact the experts at Terrain Consulting Group.
 For almost 20 years, we have provided efficient and experienced services to our clients ensuring that with our transparent approach we provide you the best result that is possible.